cawleyflower/testDocs/content/CumulusLinux/Layer_1_and_Switch_Ports/Interface_Configuration_and_Management/Switch_Port_Attributes.md

 100G and 40G switches can support a certain number of logical ports, depending upon the manufacturer; these include:

-  - Mellanox SN2700 and SN2700B switches
+  - Mellanox SN2700, SN2700B, SN2410 and SN2410B switches

-  - Switches with Broadcom Tomahawk, Trident II, Trident II+, and Trident3 chipsets (check the [HCL](http://cumulusnetworks.com/support/linux-hardware-compatibility-list/))
+  - Switches with Broadcom Tomahawk, Trident II, Trident II+ and Trident3 chipsets (check the [HCL](http://cumulusnetworks.com/support/linux-hardware-compatibility-list/))

+You *cannot* have more than 128 total logical ports on a Broadcom switch.

+The Mellanox SN2700, SN2700B, SN2410 and SN2410B switches all have a
+limit of 64 logical ports in total.

-Before you configure any logical/unganged ports on a switch, check the limitations listed in `/etc/cumulus/ports.conf`; this file is specific to each manufacturer.
+Before you configure any logical/unganged ports on a switch, check the limitations listed in `/etc/cumulus/ports.conf` ; this file is specific to each manufacturer.

 For example, the Dell S6000 `ports.conf` file indicates the logical port